dayeggpi/SWAP/README.md

 soundvolumeview_path = SoundVolumeView.exe
 auto_save = False
 ```
-adjust "soundvolumeview_path" as per the path to SoundVolumeView.exe (it can be as is if SoundVolumeView.exe is in the PATH environement, or in same folder as SmartWindowsAudioProfiles.exe
+adjust "soundvolumeview_path" as per the path to SoundVolumeView.exe (it can be as is if SoundVolumeView.exe is in the PATH environement, or in same folder as SWAP.exe

 adjust "auto_save" to True or False to save automatically any changes done on profiles/rules.